 Sheringham boasts a beautiful setting between the beach and towering cliffs to the north and a hilly and wooded ridge to the south, formed by the glaciers of the Ice Age.
 A more extensive series of walks (The Sheringham Trails) covers the area outside the town and offers an exceptional variety of landscapes within a relatively short distance, with amazing views.
 It features two medieval churches, at Beeston Regis and Upper Sheringham, the extensive ruins of Beeston Priory and a number of World War II relics.
 The route also takes in Beeston Hill (or Bump), a glacial feature, Beeston Common, a site of special scientific interest because of its geology, flora and fauna and the stately Sheringham Park, devised by landscape gardener Humphry Repton.

-Two booklets describing the trails are available (price £1 for the two) from the Fishermen’s Lifeboat Museum and from bookshops in the town.
+Two booklets describing the trails are available (price £1 for the two) from the Fishermen’s Lifeboat Museum (see Sales) and from bookshops in the town.